Redundance2

 Device with lower operating hours count

-Legend: L/H … rising edge, H/L … falling edge\
+Legend: L/H … rising edge, H/L … falling edge

 Device outputs xCmd1 and xCmd2

-The device outputs are finally determined as follows ( xIgnoreAlarmXFollowerDevice = FALSE ):
+The device outputs are finally determined as follows (xIgnoreAlarmXFollowerDevice = FALSE):

-Lead device = device 1
+Leader device = device 1

 xCmd2 = TRUE: The follower device is requested and at least one device is requested and device 2 is not faulty xCmd2 = FALSE: In all other cases

-Lead device = device 2
+Leader device = device 2

 xCmd1 = TRUE: The follower device is requested and at least one device is requested and device 1 is not faulty xCmd1 = FALSE: In all other cases

-The device outputs are finally determined as follows ( xIgnoreAlarmXFollowerDevice = TRUE and at the same time not both devices are faulty ):
+The device outputs are finally determined as follows (xIgnoreAlarmXFollowerDevice = TRUE and at the same time not both devices are faulty):

-Lead device = device 1
+Leader device = device 1

 xCmd2 = TRUE: The follower device is requested and at least one device is requested. xCmd2 = FALSE: In all other cases

-Lead device = device 2
+Leader device = device 2

 xCmd1 = TRUE: The follower device is requested and at least one device is requested xCmd1 = FALSE: In all other cases